ydydsnyd/mono/doc/server-dev-api.md

 # Reflect Server Development API

-These are some additional APIs supported by reflect server that shouldn't be needed in the normal course of operation.
-They might be useful if you are developing reflect server or to understand or recover from something that went wrong with migration to `0.19.0`.
+These are some additional APIs supported by Reflect Server that shouldn't be needed in the normal course of operation.
+They might be useful if you are developing Reflect Server or to understand or recover from something that went wrong with migration to `0.19.0`.

 **These calls require that the custom HTTP header `x-reflect-auth-api-key` contains the auth API key.**